 How to Track Your Food to Achieve Weight Loss

 Stated simply, if you eat more calories than you lose, you will gain weight.
 Conversely, if you burn more calories than you consume, you will lose weight.
-Of course, this concept is not that straight forward, as countless factors, such as genetics, hormones, hydration levels, and stress play a pivotal role.
+Of course, this concept is not that straightforward, as countless factors, such as genetics, hormones, hydration levels, and stress play a pivotal role.

 However, if your goal is to lose weight, create a caloric deficit.
 This means that you need to focus on burning more calories than you consume while while following a nutrition plan for weight loss.

-How do you track your food intake?
+How to track your food for weight loss?

 You can track your food intake by counting calories or points or monitoring macros, which is the balance of carbohydrates, protein, and fat, in a nutrition-related mobile app.
 Do note that some of the calorie values used on these apps are estimates and may not exactly match what you are actually consuming.
 Such apps can be powerful and motivational tools in your weight loss journey, but you cannot depend on them for precise measurements.